-As part of our “security takes a village” focus, we are exploring how stakeholders other than a dedicated cybersecurity or IT team can help keep your organization secure.
-In this post, our VP of Operations and Delivery, Jennifer Mitchell, offers a round-up of how Ops leaders (and their teams) can help secure your business.
+As part of our “security takes a village” focus, we are exploring how stakeholders other than dedicated cybersecurity or IT team can help keep your organization secure.
+In this post, our Head of Operations, Jennifer Mitchell, offers a round-up of how Ops leaders (and their teams) can help secure your business.

 Many smaller organizations have IT teams that are limited in size, bandwidth, and specific cybersecurity expertise.
 Given the cybersecurity skills shortage (discussed by my colleague Alyssa) your involvement in decisions relating to security will likely be about how to outsource this responsibility.
 Whichever provider you opt to go with, a risk-sensitive leader with broad visibility into how your organization functions should be involved in the conversation.
 By asking questions about which risks a provider can mitigate for you, how they integrate with your existing processes and policies, and how they can help you create them if you haven’t, you start to see the differences between providers, and whether they can address your needs, or not.

 In conclusion, there are many ways Operations can help secure your business, detailed in true-operations fashion in this list:

 - Involve yourself at the highest level to help develop policies that impact security

 - Help draft an Incident Response plan, so you are prepared when you do get hacked

 - Help assemble and enable your IR team – see our guide for more.